Washington Court Records

 The process to fund an inmate’s county jail account depends on the detention facility.
 General options include:

-Depositors may visit the jail facility in-person to deposit funds in the inmate’s account via a payment kiosk or desk officer.
+Depositors may visit the jail facility to deposit funds in the inmate’s account via a payment kiosk or a desk officer.

-County jails may have online platforms where depositors make pay into inmate accounts remotely.
-Online channels require the inmate’s name and ID, as well as an approved debit or credit card.
+County jails may have online platforms where depositors can pay into inmate accounts remotely.
+Online channels require the inmate’s name, ID, and an approved debit or credit card.
 Note that this usually attracts a transaction fee.

-Some county jails accept money orders directly, or via third-party platforms such as Western Union.
-Making a payment via a money order also requires the inmate’s name, ID, and other details to be clearly stated on the money order.
+Some county jails accept money orders directly or via third-party platforms such as Western Union.
+To make a payment via a money order, the inmate’s name, ID, and other details must be clearly stated on the money order.

-Depositors may make use of a phone deposit option.
+Depositors may use a phone deposit option.
 The payer must be certain that the service vendor covers the county or facility in question.
-This process requires the inmate’s full name and ID, along with a credit or debit card to effect payment.
+This process requires the inmate’s full name and ID, along with a credit or debit card, to effect payment.

 Note that the different payment channels may stipulate a maximum amount that may be deposited in an inmate’s book.
 This figure may also depend on the facility or the county.
 Depositors are advised to confirm this before going ahead with payment.